FLAMEGPU/FLAMEGPU/examples/MonteCarlo_BATCH/readme.md

 Going forward, you will want to pull from the _master_ branch, which will always contain the last known release.

 4\.
-Build the SDK in Release mode (this is the default mode)
+Build the example in Release mode (this is the default mode)

 - Batch Simulation
 ```bash